PenguinsGoWild/linked-blog-starter-md/MA2K1 DEFINITIONS.md

 Given two planes in the $xyz$-space,
 	a) The system has no solution if and only if the first plane and the second plane are different but parallel.
-	b) The system cannot have only one soltuion.
+	b) The system cannot have only one solution.
 	c) The system has infinitely many solutions if and only if either the first plane and second plane intersect at a line or the first plane and the second plane are the same plane.
 	_Note that the two planes are parallel if and only if $a_1 = ka_2$ and $b_1 = kb_2$ and $c_1 = kc_2$ for a nonzero real number $k$._